Codyvanzandt/beautiful-jekyll/_posts/2018-05-06-research_matters.md

 Research doesn't move from initial idea to polished argument in clean little mental jumps.
 It moves with uneven steps - meandering or lurching as often as charging or marching.
 But all the steps (and particularly the *missteps*) rarely make it to the finished product.
 And that's a shame.

 In the coming months, I hope to shift my research process completely out into the open.
-I'll take notes, program, and write my drafts in [Python Notebooks], commit each day's progress to [Github], and serve up the final products in fully interactive Docker containers provided by [Binder].
+I'll take notes, program, and write my drafts in [Jupyter Notebooks](http://jupyter.org/), commit each day's progress to [Github](https://github.com/), and serve up the final products in fully interactive Docker containers provided by [Binder](https://mybinder.org/).
 Everything will be fully visible and completely reproducible: every stumble, success, and improvement.
-And thanks to [Binder]() (which I'm linking *again* because it's just that amazing), folks will be able to pull down my code and run it right away - no dependencies required!
+And thanks to [Binder](https://mybinder.org/) (which I'm linking *again* because it's just that amazing), folks will be able to pull down my code and run it right away - no dependencies required!

-## 2. Embracing Negative Results
+## 2. Aspiration Two: Embracing Negative Results

 Imagine a paper titled...